Actor Paul Hermann, best known for 'The Sopranos' and 'Goodfellas', has died

 More details will be shared as they become available and where it is appropriate, Keaton-Woods said.

-Herman earned over 60 credits during his 40-year career, including films such as “Casino,” “Crazy Heart,” and “American Hustle,” and television shows including “Miami Vice” and “Entourage,” according to his IMDb page.
+Herman earned over 60 credits during his 40-year career, including films such as “Casino,” “Crazy Heart,” and “American Hustle,” and television.

-“Sad day when we lost Paulie Herman, who played Marvin the Accountant (based on my father),”…

 Read Full News